yihou-uzh/Bilevel-LP/README.md

-This folder contains code and results for experiments on two classes of instances: **BBLIP** and **BLIPI**.
+This repository contains code and results for experiments on two classes of instances: **BBLIP** and **BLIPI**.
 Below is an overview of the files associated with each instance.

 ---